jespody/google-homepage/README.md

 # google-homepage
-#test run of odin- project 1? am i commiting right?
+#test run of odin- project 1?
+#Some obvious issues, just a basic run